The protection of your privacy is very important to us. In what follows we inform you in detail about the handling of your data.

 6. Facebook Custom Audiences and Facebook Marketing Services

-With the use of Facebook Pixels we also use the additional function "extended comparison".
-Here user data (such as telephone numbers, e-mail addresses and Facebook IDs) is transferred (encrypted) to Facebook for creation of target groups ("custom audiences" or "look-alike audiences").
-For further information on "extended comparison": https://www.facebook.com/business/help/611774685654668).
+Furthermore, when using Facebook Pixels, we use the additional "extended comparison" function, where data such as users' telephone numbers, email addresses or Facebook IDs are transmitted to Facebook (encrypted) for the creation of target groups ("Custom Audiences" or "Look Alike Audiences").
+For further information on "extended comparison" see: https://www.facebook.com/business/help/611774685654668).

 You can object to the recording and use of your data by Facebook Pixels for presentation of Facebook ads.
-To set which types of advertisements you will be shown within Facebook, you can call up the pages arranged by Facebook and follow the information given there on the settings of usage-based advertising: https://www.facebook.com/settings?tab=ads.
+To set which types of ads will be displayed to you within Facebook, you can visit the page set up by Facebook and follow the instructions there on the settings for usage-based advertising: https://www.facebook.com/settings?tab=ads.

-7. Integration of Services and Contents of Third Parties
+7. Integration of third-party services and content

-In order to offer you Klarna's payment methods, we might in the checkout pass your personal data in the form of contact and order details to Klarna, in order for Klarna to assess whether you qualify for their payment methods and to tailor those payment methods for you.
-Your personal data transferred is processed in line with Klarna’s own privacy notice.
+In order to be able to offer you Klarna's payment methods, we will pass on your personal data in the form of contact and order details to Klarna during the payment process, so that Klarna can assess whether you are eligible for Klarna's payment methods and to tailor these payment methods to you.
+Your submitted personal data will be processed in accordance with Klarna’s own privacy notice.

 7.2.
 Rammstein App